Example: [Collected via e-mail, October 2012]

 Is this true?

-"Salt Lake City Tribune endorses Obama for re-election"
+"Salt Lake City Tribune endorses Obama for

 In a 19 October 2012 editorial entitled "Too Many Mitts," the Tribune cited the former Massachusetts governor's shifting positions on political issues and his refusal to provide specifics about his economic plans as its primary reasons for declining to endorse him for President: